fenago/nlp-pytorch/lab_guides/Lab_6.md

 ![](./images/B12365_06_013.png)

-Figure 6.13 -- Sizes of the training and validation sets

 This shows that our training to validation ratio is approximately 70% to 30%.
 It is worth noting exactly how our input sentence has been